Stocks Going Ex Dividend the First Week of October

 WallStreetNewsNetwork.com has compiled a downloadable and sortable list of the stocks going ex dividend in the near future.
 The list contains many dividend paying companies, lots with market caps over $500 million, and yields over 2%.
 Here are a few examples showing the stock symbol, the ex-dividend date, and the yield.

-The additional ex-dividend stocks can be found at wsnn.com.
+The additional ex-dividend stocks can be found here at wstnn.com.
 (If you have been to the website before, and the latest link doesn’t show up, you may have to empty your cache.)
 If you like dividend stocks, you should check out some of the other high yield stock lists at WallStreetNewsNetwork.com or WSNN.com.
 Most of the lists are free.

 Dividend definitions: